9 Google Sheets Formulas to Master

 When to use it

 Anytime you want to run the same formula across multiple cells.
-Think about arrayformula as a replacement for copy-paste within spreadsheets.
+Think about ARRAYFORMULA as a replacement for copy-paste within spreadsheets.

 I find myself using it most often when I want to populate an entire column.